 - Added a little description of me and my work plus QR code to my website on one of the display boards.

-- The boards were custom made by painting a couple of old cork boards white and adding an arm to the back to allow them to stand- also making them easy to put up and take down.
+- The boards were custom made by painting a couple of old cork boards white and adding an arm to the back to allow them to stand- inexpensive and also making them easy to set up and take down.

 - The boards were angled at around 45 degrees to make them visible to anyone who passed by, no matter where they were standing.

 - Offered a variety of different sized and priced prints- small postcards for a couple of pounds and larger A3 poster sized prints for people with a little more money to spend.

 - Branded business card to match the display.